rjft/bootstrap/existing/README.md

 Cluster:    <management-cluster>
 Repository: <your-repository-url>
 Branch:     main
-Folder:     existing/setup
+Folder:     <your-setup-folder>
 ```

 These can all be entered in our UI for simplicity, and from there, you can use your git repository to GitOps freely.

-Once this is complete, we strongly recommend you keep the `values.secret.yaml` file somewhere safe in case you need it in the future, although it'll also be stored securely in the k8s secret we just created as well.
-Do not commit it to the repo.
+Once this is complete, we strongly recommend you keep the `values.secret.yaml` file somewhere safe in case you need it in the future, although it'll also be stored securely in the k8s secret we just created as well. *Do not commit it to the repo.*